 Effect of earnings and cash dividends.
 The market value of the equity securities of a REIT may be based primarily upon the market's perception of the REIT's growth potential and its current and future cash dividends, and may be secondarily based upon the real estate market value of the underlying assets.
-During 2003, we have operated our business within a weakened market for office leasing resulting from the economic recession.
+During 2003, we operated our business within a weakened market for office leasing resulting from the economic recession.
 We have experienced weakened rental rates and higher vacancy rates for our properties, which has resulted in lower operating income.
 In addition, during this period we have incurred significant leasing costs as a result of increased market demands from tenants and high levels of leasing transactions that result from the re-tenanting of scheduled expirations or early terminations of leases.
 We have recently experienced high tenanting costs including tenant improvement costs, leasing commissions and free rent in all of our markets.
-For the three and nine month periods ended September 30, 2003, we paid \$12.0 million and \$40.1 million, respectively, for tenanting costs including tenant improvement costs and leasing commissions.
+For the quarter ended March 31, 2004, we paid \$10.1 million for tenanting costs including tenant improvement costs and leasing commissions.
+For the year ended December 31, 2003, we paid \$50.3 million for such tenanting costs.
 As a result of these and the operating factors mentioned above, our cash flow from operating activities has not been sufficient to cover 100% of the quarterly dividends payable on our common stock.
 To meet the short-term funding requirements relating to these shortfalls, we have used proceeds of property sales or borrowings under our credit facility.
+Based on our anticipated leasing for 2004, we may incur similar shortfalls.
 Our ability to increase operating cash flow and eliminate these shortfalls is dependent upon improved market conditions, including higher occupancy rates, increased rental rates and lower tenant costs.
 We periodically review our dividend policy to determine the appropriateness of our dividend rate relative to our expected cash flows.
-We adjust our dividend rate based on forecasted increases and decreases in our cash flow as well as required distributions of taxable income to maintain REIT status.
-There can be no assuran
+We adjust our dividend rate based on forecasted increases and decreases in our cash flow a